William Binney (intelligence official): Career

 Binney was a Russia specialist and worked in the operations side of intelligence, starting as an analyst and ending as a Technical Director prior to becoming a geopolitical world Technical Director.
 In the 1990s, he co-founded a unit on automating signals intelligence with NSA research chief John Taggart.
 Binney's NSA career culminated as Technical Leader for intelligence in 2001.
 He has expertise in intelligence analysis, traffic analysis, systems analysis, knowledge management, and mathematics (including set theory, number theory, and probability).

+ThinThread

+In the late 1990s, Binney led development of ThinThread, a signals intelligence program designed to analyze large volumes of communications data while incorporating privacy protections for U.S. persons.
+The system encrypted identifying information of Americans and required a court order to decrypt it, addressing Fourth Amendment concerns.
+According to a classified 2004 Pentagon Inspector General report, ThinThread's ability to sort through data in 2001 was far superior to that of another NSA system in place years later, and the report concluded the program should be launched and enhanced.

+NSA Director Michael Hayden chose the competing Trailblazer Project in 2000, which lacked ThinThread's privacy safeguards.
+In September 2002, a consortium led by Science Applications International Corporation was awarded a $280 million contract to develop Trailblazer.
+The program was later deemed a failure and cancelled in 2006 after costing over $1 billion.
+Binney stated that ThinThread could have identified the September 11 plot from intercepts the NSA had collected but not analyzed.

-After retiring from the NSA, he founded, together with fellow NSA whistleblower J. Kirk Wiebe, Entity Mapping, LLC, a private intelligence agency to market their analysis program to government agencies.
+After retiring from the NSA, Binney founded Entity Mapping, LLC, together with fellow NSA whistleblower J. Kirk Wiebe, a private intelligence agency to market their analysis program to government agencies.